Lunazera/VNyan-Tracking-Detection/README.md

 ## How To Use
 You can create Trigger nodes with these trigger names in your graphs to set what happens when tracking is lost or found.
 - The `TrackingLost` trigger will signal when tracking is lost.
-- The `TrackingDetected` trigger will signal when tracking is found again.
+- The `TrackingFound` trigger will signal when tracking is found again.

 The current tracking state is also saved under the parameter `LZ_TrackDetect_Flag`.
 All exposed parameters can be found in the monitor with the prefix `LZ_TrackDetect_`